Trooping The Colour

 What to wear

-This is a formal State Ceremonial Parade in the presence of His Majesty The King.
-Those attending are required to dress accordingly:
+This is a formal State Ceremonial Parade.
+Those attending are required to dress accordingly.

 This website only uses common tracking.
 Click to configure, or .